 Dave and Dujanovic

 What happens when a seasoned, award-winning investigative journalist and a well-known and very funny sports reporter get together to talk about news and politics?
-Dave Noriega and Debbie Dujanovic, also known as D2, join forces, mornings on KSL Newsradio.
+Dave Noriega and Debbie Dujanovic, also known as D2, join forces, mornings on KSL NewsRadio.

 Episodes